-Why Bill Paxton’s Biblical horror still haunts us
+Bill Paxton’s Biblical horror still haunts with the best of them

 That’s because Frailty has less in common with religious horror like The Exorcist and The Omen than with the Southern Gothic literary tradition, as its closer in spirit to early Cormac McCarthy.
 Those 70s blockbusters tapped into a culture’s anxieties that as it became more secular, the Devil might prove to be real after all.
 But Paxton turned his attention to the actual implications of fundamentalist Christianity, which he proved able to explore with care and craft.

 Paxton seems an unlikely fellow to come anywhere near this kind of material.
 He made his name as an actor playing macho buffoons, like Chet in Weird Science, or Private Hudson in Aliens, where he veered from swagger to a squeal in the same breath.
 These roles seemed like broad caricatures at the time, but now, with the White House staffed almost exclusively with Chets, they seem grounded with a reporter’s sense of detail.
 Paxton was playing real American men, just not the kind the country wants to admit to producing.